 In addition to these traumatic injuries, it is not uncommon for dog bite injury victims to sustain significant emotional and psychological trauma as a result of what happened.

 If you or somebody you care about has been bitten and injured by a dog in Queen Creek, AZ, turn to the team at Stone Rose Law for help with your case today.
 We have the resources and legal experience necessary to conduct a complete investigation into your case and secure full compensation for your losses.
 This can include coverage of your medical bills, lost income, pain and suffering damages, general out-of-pocket expenses, and more.
-When you need a top Queen Creek dog bite attorney, you can contact us for a free consultation by calling our local law office at (480) 498-8998.
+When you need a top Queen Creek, Scottsdale, or Chandler dog bite attorney, you can contact us for a free consultation by calling our local law office at (480) 498-8998.